Feeling anxious, worthless or down? I can help.

 Price per regular session is then £55.

-I am able offer face to face sessions in strict accordance with Government guidelines.
-My counselling room is spacious and allows for social distancing of 2 metres.
+I am able offer face to face sessions in accordance with Government guidelines.
+My counselling room is spacious and allows for social distancing of 2 metres when required.
 My room is thoroughly cleaned after each face to face client session.